Editor’s Note: This guide was updated in June 2020 to reflect product changes.

 From routing, to setting an away message, and keeping conversations going after someone has left your website, this section will cover everything you need to know about live chat with Drift.

 You shouldn’t have to change the way you work when you start using Drift.
 That’s why we connect to the tools that you’re already using today.
-We’ll run through all of our current integrations in this section.
+We’ll run through our most popular integrations in this section.

 Live chat is great, but sometimes you need to be proactive.
-With Drift, you can always get the right message to the right person at the right time — and that’s what we’ll talk about in this section on sending targeted messages.
-We’ll also cover the different types of messages you can send from takeover campaigns to email capture.
+With Drift, you can always get the right message to the right person at the right time –– and that’s what we’ll talk about in this section.

-To wrap things up, we’ll take a quick look at the state of marketing and sales, what’s in store for the future, and what it means for your business.
+To wrap things up, we’ll take a quick look at the state of conversational marketing, what’s in store for the future, and what it means for your business.

 We didn’t want to just make this a really long help doc or FAQ, but something to get you thinking.
-So if you have any questions while you’re reading this guide, just holler at us on chat in the bottom right corner here and someone can help you out (plus you’ll get to see how things work on the other end).
+So if you have any questions while you’re reading this guide, just use the chat button on the bottom right – we’re here to help.

 There are two main reasons that your business would use Drift today: